msadoghi/SpotLess/README.md

 ### Quick Facts about Version 2.0 of ResilientDB

-1. Consensus protocols like **PBFT, RCC, HotStuff and PVP** are implemented in ResilientDB
+1. Consensus protocols like **PBFT, RCC, HotStuff and SpotLess** are implemented in ResilientDB
 2. ResilientDB expects minimum **3f+1** replicas, where **f** is the maximum number of byzantine (or malicious) replicas.
 3. At present, each client only sends YCSB-style transactions for processing, to the primary.
 4. Each client transaction has an associated **transaction manager**, which stores all the data related to the transaction.